 Listen4Good is a Fund for Shared Insight initiative designed to help nonprofits build sustainable, high-quality, client-focused feedback loops that lead to meaningful change.
-Our goal is to provide widespread access to tools and resources that increase the capacity among organizations to systematically listen to and respond to the people they seek to help.
-Working with funders and nonprofits, L4G is building key infrastructure for feedback in the social sector, and creating a community of organizations using client feedback to inform positive changes in the way they work, make decisions, deliver services, and relate to clients.
+Our goal is to provide widespread access to tools and resources that help organizations systematically listen to and respond to the people they seek to help, especially those whose voices are least heard.
+Working with funders and nonprofits, L4G is building key infrastructure for feedback in the social sector and creating a community of organizations committed to using feedback and constituent input to bring about positive changes in the way they make decisions, deliver services, and partner with clients.

-Since 2016, Shared Insight’s Listen4Good has supported more than 450 customer-facing nonprofits — across issue areas, communities, and budget sizes — as they seek to make meaningful improvements to programs and services based on their clients’ needs and preferences.
-L4G’s survey methodology offers a simple, yet systematic and rigorous way to listen to, and respond to, the people at the heart of our work.
+Since 2016, Listen4Good has supported more than 450 customer-facing nonprofits — across issue areas, communities, and budget sizes — as they seek to make meaningful improvements to programs and services based on their clients’ needs and preferences.
+L4G’s survey methodology offers a simple, yet systematic and rigorous way to listen to, elevate, and respond to the people who organizations and the social sector collectively seek to help.

 What Do Nonprofits Do as Part of Listen4Good?

-Participating nonprofits use a specially curated set of resources to move through L4G‘s proven five-step process for building high-quality feedback loops.
-Working on L4G’s interactive web app (and with a feedback coach, if they are part of the co-funded grant rounds), organizations create surveys that include the following core L4G questions:
+Participating organizations use a specially curated set of resources to move through L4G‘s proven five-step process for building high-quality feedback loops.
+(Learn what a high-quality feedback loop is here.)
+Working on L4G’s interactive web app (and with a variety of supports depending on the L4G program), organizations access tools and create surveys that include the following core L4G questions:

 - How likely is it that you would recommend […] to a friend or family member?